What Is Powder Coating?

 Our 3 stage pretreatment system is designed to clean both steel and aluminum surfaces.

-- Stage 1 has the dual cleaner/phosphatizer heated to 140°F and sprayed at 15-25 psi.
-This stage removes soils and applies the phosphate coating.
+- Stage 1 has the dual cleaner heated to 140°F and sprayed at 15-25 psi.
+This stage removes soils.

-- Stage 3 is a final seal rinse.
+- Stage 3 is the final seal rinse.
 Sealers are used to increase rust resistance without using environmentally harmful materials such as hexavalent chrome sealers.